 - The Chapel of Sant'Andrea is the only chapel of the early Christian era that is still fully preserved.

 - The Mausoleum of Theodoric was built by Theodoric the Great (d.
 526 AD) while a banker and architect, Julian Argentarius, was responsible for Basilica of San Vitale.

 - The Basilica of Sant' Apollinare, is in the countryside about five miles from Ravenna but definitely worth a look.

 Everywhere you turn in Ravenna, there are 5th and 6th-century mosaics.
 Two buildings that are must-sees on any mosaic tour of the city are the Basilica of San Vitale and the Mausoleum of Galla Placida.
 On a visit to Ravenna in the 1920s, Cole Porter viewed the night sky mosaic in the Mausoleum and this inspired him to write Night and Day.

 Another notable site is the House of the Stone Carpets.
 This former Byzantine palace has fourteen rooms that are covered with mosaics, making this one of the most important archaeological discoveries in recent years.

 The lively, pedestrian zones are filled with cafes and bars that are perfect for an aperitivo and people watching.
 Wander along the cobblestone streets and get lost searching for mosaics.

-On our Chef Bike Tour in Romagna, we spend a night in this lovely city and give you a late start the following morning in order to enjoy some of the city’s treasures.
+On our Chef Bike Tour in Romagna and Rimini, we spend a night in this lovely city and give you a late start the following morning in order to enjoy some of the city’s treasures.
 We also have dinner in the magical Antica Trattoria al Gallo.